 Sorry, I know this is long, but I also wanted to point out, that it took me about 2 weeks for all the swelling to go down and for my teeth to realign.
 Because the wisdom teeth are extracted, the rest of your teeth shift a bit and settle into a better position (more room), and so it took my mouth a while to be able to close properly with all the teeth fitting into each other.

-The one positive is that you’ll probably lose a little weight since you can’t eat much!! :) Good luck!posted about 2 years ago
+The one positive is that you’ll probably lose a little weight since you can’t eat much!! :) Good luck!posted over 2 years ago

 I got it done when I was pretty young so they weren’t even out yet!
 The biggest concern people have is with Vicodin so I didn’t take it.i took Motrin for the pain because many people throw up on Vicodin.
-I basically rested for a whole week.it was quite painful.posted about 2 years ago
+I basically rested for a whole week.it was quite painful.posted over 2 years ago

 I had mine taken out a few years ago and the procedure went really well.
 My dentist put me under with a gas and then I passed out – still vagely aware of what was going on the first few minutes and then eventually I passed right out :) Woke up a few hours later with a slight numb sensation in my mouth and I felt kind of drunk lol my dad had to help me out to the car.
 And just so you know, I hate going to the dentist and they made this a very plesent experiance!
 As for food, ice cream may be too much for your mouth after the surgeory because it is so cold, same goes for hot food.
-Eat lots of jello, Creamed soups that are blended, Soft pasta with sauce etc. Anything that doesn’t require much chewing or makes your mouth sore.posted about 2 years ago
+Eat lots of jello, Creamed soups that are blended, Soft pasta with sauce etc. Anything that doesn’t require much chewing or makes your mouth sore.posted over 2 years ago